bobrathbone/piradio6/docs/media_playlist.md

 Creating Media playlists
 ========================

 To create a Media Playlist select option **4 Create media playlists** from the **radio-config** menu.
-This will give you four options.
+This will give you five options.

 ```
 Create playlist